 03. Feel Festival

 A German festival with one of the best locations is the Feel Festival.
 It’s located directly at the water of the Bergheider See so you can dance on the beach of that water.
-Besides water the Feel Festival also has several stages in a forest and a versatile program with workshops, performances and other forms of entertainment.
-The Feel Festival really deserved a top-3 spot in this list with best festivals in Germany.
+Besides water, the Feel Festival also has several stages in a forest and a versatile program with workshops, performances, and other forms of entertainment.
+The Feel Festival really deserved a top-3 spot in this list of best festivals in Germany.

 Electronic Music & Bands on 15 stages

 The Feel Festival offers around 15 different music stages.
-Besides that there are a few more locations for presentations, workshops and other entertainment.
-The main focus of this festival is electronic music but you can also enjoy bands at this German festival.
-In the last years names like Claptone, Pan-Pot, Giant Rooks, DJ Tennis, HVOB, Beatsteaks, Oliver Koletzki and Mighty Oaks performed on this festival.
+Besides that, there are a few more locations for presentations, workshops, and other entertainment.
+The main focus of this festival is electronic music, but you can also enjoy bands at this German festival.
+In the last years, names like Claptone, Pan-Pot, Giant Rooks, DJ Tennis, HVOB, Beatsteaks, Oliver Koletzki, and Mighty Oaks performed at this festival.

-If you want to learn more about this techno festival, you can read our full review of Feel Festival 2016.
+If you are eager to read more about this techno festival, you can read our full review of Feel Festival 2016.

-Feel Festival has one of the most beautiful location of all German festivals in 2025.
+Feel Festival has one of the most beautiful locations of all German festivals.
 Dancing on the beach and camping directly at the water is just something special.
-Besides that Feel Festival offers many different stages and music styles.
+Besides that, Feel Festival offers many different stages and music styles.

 Name: Feel Festival